Mike Bell, Chair

-A consultant urologist for more than 40 years, Mike became Medical Director at St George’s and Epsom Hospital.
+He worked in the NHS for more than 40 years including 28 as a consultant urologist, and was the Medical Director at St George’s and Epsom Hospital.
 Mike was also the joint Medical Director for the ‘Better Services, Better Value’ health service improvement programme that examined the configuration of the NHS in South West London from 2011 to 2014.
 He has previously been a council member of the British Association of Urological Surgeons.

 Steven Corbishley, Non-executive Director